 MLJAR Studio Review

-A private AI Python notebook that analyzes data locally, runs ML experiments, and saves everything as reproducible notebooks.
+A private AI Python notebook that analyzes data locally, runs reproducible code, and automates machine learning experiments on your own computer.

-MLJAR BYO Key Privacy Focused Self-Hosted Windows App Workflow Builder Paid from $199.00/mo
+MLJAR BYO Key Privacy Focused Windows App Freemium from $20.00/mo

 Our Verdict